Skip to main content

 Additionally, Salesforce Commerce Cloud's order management system includes customer service tools that empower service representatives to view and manage customer orders, handle returns, and provide customer support, which can improve the overall customer experience.

-Salesforce Commerce Cloud Standout Features & Integrations
+Salesforce Commerce Cloud standout features & integrations

-Integrations include PayPal, Coveo, Pimly, Logik.io, Hawksearch, Tradecentric, Walmart GoLocal, Avalara, Stripe, and Ordergroove, all through Salesforce AppExchange.
+Integrations include PayPal, Coveo, Pimly, Logik.io, Hawksearch, Tradecentric, Walmart GoLocal, Avalara, Stripe, and Ordergroove, all accessible through Salesforce AppExchange.

 Pros and cons